The Danish fund tax regime – 2023 election by 31 October 2022

 Operational Tax News

-The new Danish fund tax regime is now in place for the second year.
+The latest Danish fund tax regime has now been in place for three years.

-Each year, foreign investment funds interested in the Danish retail market should check whether they qualify as equity-based investment companies according to Danish tax rules, and consider electing for the new tax regime from 2022 before 31 October 2021.
+Each year, foreign investment funds interested in the Danish retail market should check whether they qualify as equity-based investment companies according to Danish tax rules and consider electing for the new tax regime for 2023 before 31 October 2022.
+We recommend that investment fund managers register by Friday 28 October 2022 the latest as the most prudent approach.

-A new regime, which has applied since 2020, was introduced to make foreign funds more attractive for Danish individual investors.
-Under this regime, the yield on “equity-based investment companies” is taxed as “share income” instead of “capital income”, resulting in lower tax rates that apply within certain brackets.
+The new regime, which has applied since 2020, was introduced to make foreign funds more attractive for Danish individual investors.
+Under this regime, the yield on “equity-based investment companies” is taxed as “share income” instead of “capital income,” resulting in lower tax rates that apply within certain brackets.

 To qualify as an equity-based investment company, an investment fund must fulfill the following requirements: